List of The Texas Chainsaw Massacre (franchise) characters: Drayton Sawyer (The Cook)

 Drayton Sawyer, is portrayed by Jim Siedow in The Texas Chain Saw Massacre and The Texas Chainsaw Massacre 2 where he served as the main antagonist, by Bill Moseley in Texas Chainsaw 3D, and by Dimo Alexiev in Leatherface.

 In all of his appearances, Drayton is an antagonist and appears to be the head of the Sawyer Family.
 Depending on the continuity, he is either the older brother or the father of Leatherface and the rest of the family.
-A mentally unstable and murderous cannibal, Drayton, along with his family of fellow cannibals and serial killers, lives in the backwoods of Texas, preying upon travelers, whom he and his relatives capture and devour, selling some of their meat to unwary people as barbeque at his restaurant/gas station.
+A mentally unstable and murderous cannibal, Drayton, along with his family of fellow cannibals and serial killers, lives in the backwoods of Texas, preying upon travelers, whom he and his relatives capture and devour, selling some of their meat to unwary people as barbecue at his restaurant/gas station.
 He also gets mad at Leatherface for ruining the house.
 Drayton's name was not mentioned until the second film; the first simply referred to him as "the Cook" and "the Old Man".
 Like the Hitchhiker, Drayton seems to have a mental disorder.
 His personality disorder has been discussed by Tobe Hooper several times, like on the audio commentary for 1986's The Texas Chainsaw Massacre 2.
 Drayton often bickers with the rest of his brothers and is abusive towards them.
 Although Drayton appears to be the head of the household, his brothers often mock and antagonize him and his authority.